Liberia was founded my American slaves in 1847

 Jollof Rice: Standard holiday dish.

-Made by combining tomato paste, rice, and a variety of meats.
+Made by combining tomato paste, rice,

 Pepper Soup & Fufu: Tasty and usually very hot and very spicy soup made with a variety of meats and pepper.
 Served mostly to guests at the end of house parties Fufu, may or may not be included.
 Fufu is a thick, gel-like dish made from ground cassava (yucca) or potatoes.